souhaibaks/tp-git/README.md

 # Git & GitHub Lab
 ## Lab Objectives
-changes also in the line 3 of README.md
+changes in the line 3 of README.md